Here are my general rules of safety as well as some specific recommendations if you will be engaging in solo paddling.

 I grew up going to Boy Scouts and the motto that my dad, who was our troop leader for many years, drilled into us was “Be Prepared.”
 Simple but effective.

 For paddling, this means things like knowing the conditions, planning your route, having a backup plan, bringing the necessary food and water, etc. In addition to all the other points like knowing your ability.
-To through in another adage always remember the seven Ps: Prior Proper Planning Prevents Piss Poor Performance.
+To add in another adage, always remember the seven Ps: Prior Proper Planning Prevents Piss Poor Performance.

 Provide a Paddle Plan to Friends/Family